 - Apply designs, lettering, or other identifying or decorative items to finished products, using paint brushes or paint sprayers.

-Qualities of a Transportation Equipment Painter
+Skills Needed to be a Transportation Equipment Painter

 Operation and Control: Controlling operations of equipment or systems.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.